Parents FAQ & Application

 We have designated staff for additional roles such as;

-2) SENCO: Stephanie (Manager) and Melissa (Deputy Manager)
+2) SENCO: Stephanie (Pre-school Manager) and Melissa (Nursery Manager)

 3) Health and Safety named person: Camilla (Director)

 We like to pride ourselves on how effectively we multi-agency work with various professionals and teams.
-This includes the health visitor team, Speech and language team, Portage and many others.
+This includes the Health Visitor team, Speech and Language, Portage, and many others.
 During our experiences we have built up some fantastic working relationships which have helped to support children and their parents indefinitely.

 Want to know more?